Health and safety engineers held about 27,000 jobs in 2018. The largest employers of health and safety engineers were as follows:

-A few colleges and universities offer 5-year accelerated programs that lead to both a bachelor’s and a master’s degree.
-A master’s degree allows engineers to enter the occupation at a higher level, where they can develop and implement safety systems.
+A few colleges and universities offer 5-year accelerated programs through which students graduate with both a bachelor’s and a master’s degree.
+A master’s degree allows engineers to enter the occupation at a higher level, from which they can develop and implement safety systems.

 Licenses, Certifications, and Registrations